Jafner/Jafner.net/homelab/README.md

   # each host.
 At the root of `/$host/` we have non-authoritative
   # documentation and reference.
 This includes printouts of hardware
   # configs (`inxi -b`), host-specific procedure docs, useful scripts, etc.
+    scripts/
+    # if a host has scripts for automating recurring tasks,
+    # they will be placed here.
     config/
     # Anything in the `/$host/config` directory is used as a source of
     # truth from which hosts pull and apply the defined configuration.